Part V

 4. The Cold Scale (Severance Across the Horizontal Axis of Being)

-Clinical Echo: Severe Relational Detachment
+Clinical Echo: Antisocial / Callous Detachment Adaptations

 This is a high-risk adaptation: the decision that connection itself is the threat—a collapse into shadow Structure/Yang that severs Flow/Yin across the relational plane.